-The Legal Intelligencer has a pretty comprehensive article about how to frustrate, annoy and pry into a plaintiff’s Facebook activity.
+The Legal Intelligencer has a pretty comprehensive article about how to frustrate, annoy, and pry into a plaintiff’s Facebook activity.

-As I said, I’m not unmindful of the fact that discovery of Facebook information can lead to relevant and admissible evidence.
+I’m not unmindful of the fact that the discovery of Facebook information can lead to relevant and admissible evidence.
 But in how many cases and at what cost?
 Maryland courts are, as we learned again in Falik v.
-Hornage, looking to balance the witness’s privacy interests against the opposing counsel’s right to discovery information that could lead to admissible evidence.
-Does anyone think that we should be able to get discovery on an expert witness’s Facebook page on the off-chance there is a photo of the expert drinking tequila with a State Farm in-house lawyer in Cancun?
+Hornage, looking to balance the witness’s privacy interests against the opposing counsel’s right to discover information that could lead to admissible evidence.
+Does anyone think we should be able to get discovery on an expert witness’s Facebook page on the off-chance there is a photo of the expert drinking tequila with a State Farm in-house lawyer in Cancun?
 Of course not.
 There has to be some compelling reason to grant access to someone’s personal Facebook account beyond the filing of a lawsuit and a claim of injury.